courtneylwhite/tonights_special/README.md

 - add groceries to their pantry
 - add recipes to their recipe box
 - mark recipes as "made/completed"
-- track depleated pantry items
+- auto-deplete pantry groceries based on completed recipes
+- create grocery lists
+- add groceries to grocery list based on depletion levels
-- create grocery lists based on depleated pantry items
+- add groceries to grocery list based on minimal missing ingredients
-- view suggested recipes based on current pantry items
+- view suggested recipes based on current pantry items and quantities

 This app has one user in mind &ndash; me